 • 1/2 cup extra virgin olive oil

-In a food processor add all ingredients pulse until well combined, You might need a little warm water to loosen sauce.
+In a food processor add all ingredients pulse until well combined, add some oil if mixture is to pasty.
 Spread on top of cooked steak and serve.
-You may also have a light salad with this meal on the side of course.
+You may also have a light salad with this meal as a side.